Medical conditions vocabulary: Luchazi to English

 9. Ku vindzuoka – to groan in pain; stress

-Infectious & Reproductive Health
+Infectious and Reproductive Health

 1. Cisusula / Vususula – venereal disease; gonorrhea